mesosphere/dcos-kafka-service/README.md

 ### Enable Persistent Volumes

-By default Kafka Brokers will use the sandbox available to Mesos Tasks for storing data.
-This storage goes away on Task failure.
-So if a Broker crashes the data on it is lost forever.
-This is fine for dev environments.
-In production environments Kafka should be deployed with the following option enabled:
+Kafka brokers can be configured to use the sandbox available to Mesos Tasks for storing data.
+This storage goes away when a task fails.
+If a Broker crashes, the data on it is lost forever.
+While this may be acceptable in development environments, in production environments Kafka should be deployed with the persistent volume option enabled:

 - **In dcos-cli options.json**: `pv` = boolean (default: `false`)
 - **In Marathon**: `BROKER_PV` = `TRUE` or `FALSE`